Quantum-critical transport in marginal Fermi liquids: Introduction

-All the anomalous properties in all these metals in their critical regime follow from the marginal Fermi-liquid (MFL) hypothesis \cite{CMV-MFL} that there must exist fluctuations whose absorptive part is a scale invariant function ${\cal F}(\omega/T)$, equivalently a function of $1/\tau$ where $\tau$ is the imaginary time rather than $1/\tau^2$ as in a Fermi-liquid, and only weakly dependent on momentum.
-Several predictions of this hypothesis have been experimentally verified.
-Especially important for this paper is the prediction, verified with Angle resolved photoemission (ARPES) \cite{Johnson2000, KaminskiPR2005, Bok_ScienceADV, AbrahamsV-PNAS} and angular dependence of magneto-resistance \cite{Ramshaw2021} that the imaginary part of the single-particle self-energy is proportional to $max(\omega, T)$ and only weakly dependent on momentum both along and normal to the Fermi-surface.
-It was surmised that the transport scattering rate for electrical and thermal conductivity have the same frequency and temperature dependence as the single-particle scattering rate.
-In this paper this issue and the ratio between the two scattering rates is investigated precisely.
-We also derive the Seebeck coefficient and show that it has the $T \ln \frac{\omega_c}{T}$ form as is verified in experiments \cite{Seebeck_LaNdSrCuO,Seebeck_Bi2201_PhysRevB.104.014515,Seebeck_cuprates,Seebeck_Fe_pnictides_PhysRevB.79.104504}.
-This logarithmic enhancement is inherited from the mass enhancement which appears in the specific heat near the quantum-critical point. $\omega_c$ is the upper cut-off in the fluctuation spectra which may therefore be obtained from the measured thermopower.
-It is important to note that, contrary to what one may naively think, neither the thermal conductivity nor the electrical conductivity have a mass-enhancement.
-This is already verified in experiments because they show a pure linear in $T$ resistivity besides a constant due to impurity scattering.
-The prediction for thermal conductivity is a strong test of the theory and can be verified.
+All the anomalous properties in all these metals in their critical regime follow from the marginal Fermi-liquid (MFL) phenomenological hypothesis \cite{CMV-MFL} that there must exist fluctuations whose absorptive part is a scale invariant function ${\cal F}(\omega/T)$, equivalently $\propto 1/\tau$ where $\tau$ is the imaginary time rather than $1/\tau^2$ as in a Fermi liquid, and only weakly dependent on momentum.
+Several predictions of this hypothesis were experimentally verified.
+Especially important for this paper is the prediction, verified with angle resolved photoemission (ARPES) \cite{Johnson2000, KaminskiPR2005, Bok_ScienceADV, AbrahamsV-PNAS} and angular dependence of magnetoresistance \cite{Ramshaw2021} that the imaginary part of the single-particle self-energy is proportional to ${\rm max}(\omega, T)$ and only weakly dependent on momentum.
+It had been asserted that the transport scattering rate for electrical and thermal conductivity have the same frequency and temperature dependence as the single-particle scattering rate because the fluctuations had been assumed momentum independent.
+In this paper this issue and the ratio between the two scattering rates is investigated precisely, based on derived fluctuations that are both momentum dependent and have momentum-dependent interaction with fermions.
+We also derive the Seebeck coefficient and show that it has the $T \ln \frac{\omega_c}{T}$ form as verified in experiments \cite{Seebeck_LaNdSrCuO,Seebeck_Bi2201_PhysRevB.104.014515,Seebeck_cuprates,Seebeck_Fe_pnictides_PhysRevB.79.104504}.
+This logarithmic enhancement is inherited from the mass enhancement which appears in the specific heat near the quantum-critical point. $\omega_c$ is the upper cutoff in the fluctuation spectra which may therefore be obtained from the measured thermopower.
+Contrary to what one may naively think, neither the thermal conductivity nor the electrical conductivity have a mass enhancement.
+This is already verified in experiments because they show a pure linear-in-$T$ resistivity in addition to a constant caused by impurity scattering.